3d Printing in The Future Trends and Innovations to Watch

 6. Aerospace Applications

-Space agencies and airlines use 3D printing to produce intricate, lightweight components for satellites and spacecraft, as well as maintenance in space.
+Space agencies and airlines use 3D printing to produce intricate, lightweight components for satellites and spacecraft, as well as for maintenance in space.

 7. Organ Engineering